Baked Custard is a smooth and creamy pudding which makes for the perfect lower carb treat.

 - 2 medium egg yolks

 - 1 tsp nutmeg ground or whole nutmeg grated for dusting

 - Preheat the oven to 170°c and put a kettle on to boil – you will need hot water to create a bain-marie (water bath) to bake the custard later

 - Pour the milk and cream into a saucepan and gently heat on a medium heat until the edges start to bubble.
 IMPORTANT!
 Remove from the heat before the milk boils and set the pan aside to cool slightly

 - Whisk the eggs, egg yolks, vanilla and sweetener together then pour into the warm milk/cream and stir through

 - Pour the custard into 4 heatproof ramekins or a large ovenproof dish and dust the top with ground nutmeg or freshly grated nutmeg

-- Place the ramekins into a deep sided ovenproof tray or into a slow cooker.
-Create a bain-marie by filling the tray with the recently boiled hot water to a depth almost even to the top of the custard and carefully place the tray into the preheated oven, or place the lid on the slow cooker
+- Place the ramekins into a deep-sided ovenproof tray or into a slow cooker.
+Create a bain-marie by filling the tray/slow cooker with the recently boiled hot water to a depth almost even to the top of the custard and carefully place the tray into the preheated oven, or place the lid on the slow cooker

 - Serve warm or leave to cool and refrigerate.
 Serve on their own or with a few fresh berries or a drizzle of melted dark chocolate